conda-forge/conda-forge.github.io/src/maintainer/adding_pkgs.rst

 Checklist
 .........

 * Ensure that the license and license family descriptors (optional) have the right case and that the license is correct.
 Note that case sensitive inputs are required (e.g. Apache-2.0 rather than APACHE 2.0).
-Use SPDX identifiers for license field. (see :ref:`spdx`)
+Using SPDX identifiers for license field is recommended. (see :ref:`spdx`)
 * Ensure that you have included a license file if your license requires one -- most do. (see `here <https://github.com/conda-forge/staged-recipes/blob/a504af81c05491bf7b0b018b2fa1efe64767985c/recipes/example/meta.yaml#L52-L55>`_)
 * In case your project has tests included, you need to decide if these tests should be executed while building the conda-forge feedstock.
 * Make sure that all tests pass successfully at least on your development machine.